TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 The Newmark scheme is an implicit time integration scheme.
 Here we compute the solution at $t=t_{n+1}$ by evaluating the semi-discrete form at $t=t_{n+1}$.
 The scheme becomes equivalent to the explicit central difference scheme by setting $\beta=0$ and $\gamma=\frac12$
 ```

-### Stability, accuracy and numerical damping

-The Newmark method is unconditionally stable for:
+The Newmark method is **unconditionally stable** for:

 $$
 2\beta \geq \gamma \geq \frac12
 $$

-It is second order accurate for $\gamma=\frac12$, and first order accurate for all other values of $\gamma$, i.e. with $\gamma\neq\frac12$, the time discretization error is of the order $O(\Delta t)$.
+It is **second order accurate** for $\gamma=\frac12$, and first order accurate for all other values of $\gamma$, i.e. with $\gamma\neq\frac12$, the time discretization error is of the order $O(\Delta t)$.

-It is possible to introduce damping with the Newmark parameters, as an alternative to working with a nonzero $\bC$-matrix.
+It is possible to introduce **damping** with the Newmark parameters, as an alternative to working with a nonzero $\bC$-matrix.
 Given the uncertainty around appropriate values for $\bC$, avoiding its construction altogether is appealing.
 By setting $\gamma>\frac12$, numerical damping is introduced, which can be helpful to filter out unphysical oscillations from the computational repsonse.
 The degree of numerical damping can be controlled through the choice for $\gamma$.
 However, introducing any numerical damping does come at a price in accuracy, becuase the order of the time-discretization error becomes $O(\Delta t)$.

 ## Generalized-$\alpha$ method

-An alternative time integration scheme exists that allows for numerical damping while maintaining second order accuracy is the generalized-$\alpha$ method, also referred to as the Hilbert-Hughes-Taylor (or HHT) method.
+An alternative time integration scheme exists that allows for **numerical damping while maintaining second order accuracy** is the generalized-$\alpha$ method, also referred to as the Hilbert-Hughes-Taylor (or HHT) method.
 It involves using a Newmark scheme to solve:

 $$
 \bM\ddot\ba_{n+1}+(1-\alpha)\bK\ba_{n+1}-\alpha\bK\ba_n = (1-\alpha)\bff_{n+1}+\alpha\bff_n